-The Mediator complex and its function in transcriptional regulation at the molecular level
+Our group studies the Mediator complex and its function in transcriptional regulation at the molecular level.

 In this project we combine structural and functional studies of a set of ~25 proteins which assemble in a large complex called Mediator.
 The mediator complex is essential for regulated transcription of nearly all genes in all eukaryotes from yeast to humans by transferring signals from promoter-bound transcriptional regulators to the general RNA polymerase II transcription machinery.
 Our aim is to reveal how Mediator functions at the molecular level in order to understand (and to influence) how transcription of genes is regulated.